ckrk/bidding_learning/README.md

 - Specifically, if run in the standard settings the algorithm learns in a simple predefined environment that is a minimal working example.
 It is chosen to be easy to understand and for comparability while debbuging.

+## Pay attention that the algorithm involves randomness

+This is bad for reproducibility but the algorithm intrinsically uses random steps.
+Sometimes you will get strange results.
+Hence, try to rerun the algorithm 2-3 times in the same settings if you feel you get non-sensical values to be sure it repeatedly fails.
+Sometimes you just get unlucky.

 ## What is the Minimum Working Example?
 What do the standard settings implement?

 The Minimal Working Example implements an easy market situation.
 Specifically: